Raees : Film Review

 From what we can ascertain, he is happy and wise enough to remain a businessman who knows his mind and turf, but the script abruptly dragoons him into entering politics, which heralds his downfall.

 Discordant notes affect the film's flow consistently.
-The childhood Raees we see is a streetsmart kid who takes big risks , but what we never get to see and have to somehow intuit, is that he has also been tutored by the Kung Fu Masters of Shaolin and the US Army's Elite Assassination Unit.
-This becomes obvious when he soars and climbs twenty feet up the buildings while chasing his assassin, and firing a dozen shots all around the room thus cleaning up his enemies with balletic brutality, which unfortunately sometimes resembles cartoonish gore.
+The childhood Raees we see is a streetsmart kid who takes big risks, but what we never get to see and have to somehow intuit, is that he has also been tutored by the Kung Fu Masters of Shaolin and the US Army's Elite Assassination Unit.
+This becomes obvious when he soars and climbs twenty feet up the buildings while chasing his assassin, and firing a dozen shots all around the room thus cleaning up his enemies with balletic brutality.
+Some of these action sequences just end up as cartoonish gore.

-The film is deliberately infused with a light-hearted air commingling with its criminal world, so that the film-makers would not have to worry about the film being too intense for the masses, apart from giving them a chance to harmoniously slip in designer songs where hero and heroine serenade each other in exotic deserts and resorts.
+The film is deliberately infused with a light-hearted air commingling with its criminal world, so that the film-makers would not have to worry about the film being too intense for the masses.
+It also gives the narration a chance to harmoniously slip in designer songs where hero and heroine serenade each other in exotic deserts and resorts.
 The tone of the film thus hangs in an awkward limbo - neither 'Sarkar' nor 'Transporter' nor a bravura fusion.

-This schism also shows in Shah Rukh Khan's acting here, which needed a better director to extract more depth.
+This schism also shows in Shah Rukh Khan's acting - a better director would have extracted more depth.
 In an early scene, Raees suddenly grabs an inspector by the scruff and makes him blow a torn tire - what we should see is an abrupt chilling turn of face, what we actually see is less scary.
 His epic grief at the end also does not resonate much.

 It is a terrific decision to cast the brilliance of Nawazuddin Siddiqui against the charisma of Shah Rukh Khan.
 In their coveted face-offs, it is Siddiqui whose intensity shines deeper.
 With stabs of dry humour, straight-arrow talk and whip-cracking law enforcement, the latter nails his top-cop role.
 Excellence is also evident in Atul Kulkarni's restrained but clearly malevolent edge in portraying a criminal big-shot.
 The script however serves a cuckoo to Mahira Khan who plays Aasiya, Raees' wife.
 She acts coyly, smiles brightly and also handles emotional dialogue well but her character is a poorly written one where she is forced to be a dumb barbie doll for three-quarters of her role.

-The film amply benefits from refulgent lighting and the clean compositions of K.U.Mohanan's cinematography (notice there's not much darkness there too).
+The film amply benefits from refulgent lighting and the clean compositions of K.U.Mohanan's cinematography (it is scared of much realistic darkness though).
 The starkly bold climax appears disconnected from the rest of the film's effect.
-It is little solace that this kind of audacious ending serves as an almost buried reminder of why SRK is different, in a good way, from Aamir Khan and Salman Khan.
+It is of little solace that this kind of audacious ending serves as an almost buried reminder of why SRK is different, in a good way, from Aamir Khan and Salman Khan.

 So, the film's real-life star has all the money in the world, but he still remains chained to commercial concerns.
 Directors who can browbeat him into crafting consistently uncompromised cinema are either not getting through to him or not being allowed to get through.
 As long as this continues, his ongoing brand of films will continue to be adulterated with "If only" and "I wish"...